khmarbaise/scripts/README.md

 Script Collection
 =================

-This is a collection of my bash scripts which will simplify the maintenance of them.
+This is a collection of my bash scripts which will simplify my daily life.

 TODOs
 -----